Saber2pr/2048-typescript-cocoscreator/README.md

     switch (method) {
       case 'left':
         this.map = this.mergeSuper(arr, this.mergeLeft)
+        this.logInfor += 'mergeLeft--'
         break
       case 'right':
         this.map = this.mergeSuper(arr, this.mergeRight)
+        this.logInfor += 'mergeRight--'
         break
       case 'up':
         this.map = this.mergeSuper(transformArray(arr), this.mergeLeft)
         this.map = transformArray(this.map)
+        this.logInfor += 'mergeUp--'
         break
       case 'down':
         this.map = this.mergeSuper(transformArray(arr), this.mergeRight)
         this.map = transformArray(this.map)
+        this.logInfor += 'mergeDown--'
         break
       default:
         throw new Error('Data merge method error')
         break
     }
+    this.logInfor = this.logInfor.length > 50 ? '' : this.logInfor
   }
   /**
    *反转回调处理矩阵